 Ingredients

-- 1 cup quinoa, cooked
+- 1 cup quinoa, cooked (1/3 cup uncooked)

 - 2 eggs

-- ½ cup cherry tomatoes
+- 1/2 cup cherry tomatoes

-- ¼ cup fresh basil
+- 1/4 cup fresh basil

-- ¼ cup snow pea shoots
+- 1/4 cup snow pea shoots

-- 2 Tbspn basil pesto*
+- 2 Tablespoons basil pesto*

-- 2 Tbspn sunflower seeds
+- 2 Tablespoons sunflower seeds

-- 1 Tbspn olive oil
+- 1 Tablespoon olive oil

-- ½ lemon, juice of for dressing
+- Squeeze of lemon for dressing

-- salt & pepper to taste
+- Salt & pepper to taste

 Instructions

-- Crack the egg's into a small cup or a ladle and gently lower the cup or ladle into the water.
+- Crack the eggs into a small cup or a ladle and gently lower the cup or ladle into the water.
 Then gently tip out the eggs.

 - Cook the eggs for about 4 minutes - depending on how you like your eggs*

 - Use a ladle or spoon to gently remove the eggs from the water.
-Let any excess water drip off and then place on top of quinoa.
+Let any excess water drip off and then place on top of the quinoa.

 - Add the pesto to each bowl.

-- Sprinkle each bowl with the sunflower seeds, a drizzle of olive oil and lemon juice.
+- Sprinkle each bowl with the sunflower seeds, a drizzle of olive oil, and lemon juice.

 - Add salt and pepper to taste.